If you intend to work your way through this article, go here for the version-controlled source.

 You may wish to add aliases as we go.
 For now, here is the format for those aliases:

-open a new PowerShell tab in the dame directory
+open a new PowerShell tab in the same directory

 When you open a new tab in PowerShell, that tab will be open to a system folder or your home directory, depending on how you have it configured.
 If you’re working on a project in Vim, and you want to open a tab to run git or pre-commit or something else, then you probably want to open a new tab in the project directory.